-If you know someone who cannot manage their affairs and money, you may want to file a “petition for guardianship” over that person with the Surrogate’s Court to see if the court will find that the person is “incapacitated.”
+If you know someone who cannot manage his affairs and money, you may be able to file a “petition for guardianship” with the Surrogate’s Court.
+The court will appoint a guardian if it appears to be necessary AND (1) the person agrees or (2) the court finds that the person is “incapacitated.”
 In guardianship cases, the word “incapacitated” means that a person:

-- is unable to provide for their personal needs or unable to manage property and/or financial affairs; and
+- is unable to provide for his personal needs or unable to manage property and/or financial affairs; and

-- cannot fully understand their inability to manage his or her affairs.
+- cannot fully understand his inability to manage his affairs.

 The following situations are examples of when someone may need a guardian:

 - He is 90 years old and has moderate dementia.
 He is able to pay his bills and feed himself, but he lives in bad conditions—his apartment is bug-infested and littered with trash.
 He knows that it’s bad for someone to live in these conditions, but does not seem aware that he is doing so.

 - She is 62 years old and has had progressive Alzheimer’s for ten years.
 She lives on a pension, and keeps her living space neat.
 But she often forgets to eat or pay bills, even when she is given reminders to do these things.

 - He is 74 years old and has mild Alzheimer’s.
 He is able to care for himself and pay bills, but he is becoming more and more depressed and afraid to leave the house.

 Guardianship Petition Process